Ulm–Friedrichshafen railway: History

 Under the technical direction of the civil engineer Ludwig Friedrich Gaab, commissioners Ludwig August von Autenrieth and Georg von Buhler examined a transport link between Ulm and Friedrichshafen from 1836.
-As an alternative, a canal link was considered using the Riss and Schussen, which compared to a two-track railway connection was expected to have slightly higher construction costs but much lower operational costs.
+As an alternative, a canal link was considered using the Riss and Schussen rivers, which compared to a two-track railway connection was expected to have slightly higher construction costs but much lower operational costs.
 With the act entitled Über den Bau von Eisenbahnen (on the construction of railways) of 18 April 1843, the Kingdom of Württemberg finally decided to build several railway lines that could be considered as the Northern, Western, Eastern and Southern Railway and would cover the most urgent transport needs of the kingdom.

 The Southern Railway was part of a continuous railway line from the navigable Neckar in Heilbronn via Stuttgart and Ulm to Friedrichshafen on Lake Constance.
 The examination of different route alternatives selected a direct connection from Ulm to Friedrichshafen.

 The first isolated section of the line opened on 8 November 1847 between Friedrichshafen and Ravensburg.
 On 26 May 1849 this was followed by the section to Biberach an der Riss and on 1 June 1850 by the remaining section to Ulm.
 Initially, with a locomotive transported by horse-drawn wagons and nine wagons, a freight train carrying passengers ran as an island operation.
 As a result, Friedrichshafen had its own workshop from the beginning, since there was no connection to the railway’s Eßlinger workshop.

 With the closing the gap of the Ulm–Geislingen section of the Fils Valley Railway from Stuttgart on 29 June 1850, the Royal Württemberg State Railways (Königlich Württembergischen Staats-Eisenbahnen or K.W.St.E.) won the race to Lake Constance, three years before the Royal Bavarian State Railways and thirteen years before the Grand Duchy of Baden State Railway.

 Between 1905 and 1913, the Ulm–Friedrichshafen line was duplicated for military reasons.